HandingWangXDGroup/AIEA/README.md

 - The code of AIEA is placed in source code/examples/SAEA/AIEA.py.
 After installing evogym, run run_aiea.py to test the performance of AIEA.

 - All the simulation animations are placed in the animation folder.

+- <span style="color:red;">The installation of EvoGym depends on some additional resource packages, such as GLEW and GLFW.
+The complete code, after integration, can be downloaded from the following link: https://github.com/ShuleiLiu/AIEA.</span>